Ralph-Lee/blog/randomizing-order-of-your-list-or-array-using-linq.md

 This though, puts your presentation logic in your data tier.
 Maybe you don't care, maybe it's not a big price to pay.
 I wanted to take it up to the presentation tier and do this sorting right before binding or writing these objects to the page.
-Taking the <a href="http://brunosilva.net/list-random-order-in-net-using-linq/534/">lead from Bruno Silva</a>, I immediately realized this was the seed of the algorithm that I was looking for.
+Taking the [lead from Bruno Silva](http://brunosilva.net/list-random-order-in-net-using-linq/534/), I immediately realized this was the seed of the algorithm that I was looking for.
 Here's my modification of Bruno's algorithm:

     var r = new Random();
     myCusts.OrderBy(x=>(r.Next()));